 Ideal candidates are historic preservation students (graduate and undergraduate) or those in a similar field of study.
 History and/or non-profit experience is preferred, but not required.

-Internships run for at least 8 weeks.
+Internships run for 8 weeks.
 Dates are flexible.

-Internships are typically part time (15-25 hours/week).
-Full time (37.5 hours/week) internship requests will be evaluated on a case by case basis.
+Internships are typically part-time (20 hours/week).
 Occasional evenings and weekends may be required when working with volunteer committees.

 How to apply